-Crooked Tree is a wonderful Belizean village.
+One of the top Belize Things to Do, Crooked Tree is a wonderful Belizean village.
 Located on a shallow, fresh-water lagoon, the village is surrounded by the wildlife sanctuary and has four small lodges and a few restaurants.
 With a population of only 1000 people, 120 square miles of land are considered to be part of Crooked Tree.
 This is arguably the best place for birders in the country, and more than 300 species have been recorded here.

 A few years ago we went up to the village to collect information for this posting on our website.
 The lagoon was very dry, we went during the hot mid-day (due to impulsive planning on our part), and we took an abbreviated tour for only one hour.
 Even with all of this working against us, we saw 29 species.
 Our Bird’s Eye View Lodge guide, Felipe Moh, was fantastic.
 You could hear the excitement in his voice when he spotted the rare agami heron (I was so excited I forgot to take a picture!)
 We watched this magnificent bird stalking fish along the shoreline for at least 10 minutes.
 In addition to this sighting we saw: ring kingfisher, grey-necked wood rail, boat-billed heron (also rare), great blue heron, neo-tropic cormorant, woodstork, limpkin, prothonotary warbler, osprey, black vulture, black-crowned night heron, great egret, green heron, tropical kingbird, orchid oriole, black-cowled oriole, juvenile black-collared hawk, belted kingfisher, snail kite, little blue heron, tri-color heron, blue-wing teal, American white pelican, jacana, white egret, and snowy egret.
 We also saw two bare-throated tiger herons in the middle of a territorial dispute.
 It was incredible!
 Our guide also reported frequent recent sightings of the enormous jabiru stork (wingspan: 10-12 feet), the pinnated bitter, a rare northern lapwing from South America blown off-course, rosette spoonbill, glassy ibis, white ibis, white-crowned parrot, and the American coot.

-If you are thinking of visiting Crooked Tree, don’t expect great shopping, nightlife, or the Radisson Hotel.
 Accommodations are clean and simple, the village is quiet.
 What you can expect is to meet very nice local people and to be guided to see some of the most beautiful birds in the world.

 Check Out the “Real” Belize